padcom/grails-json-rest-api/README.md

 ### Unmarshalling from JSON

-I added an optional analagous `fromJSON()` method to the domain class for more flexibility in receiving data from the web client.
-Here is my imagined writeup:
+I added an optional analagous `fromJSON()` method to the domain class for more flexibility in receiving and unpackaging data from the web client.

 -------------------------------------

+#### How it Works

-This plugin offers 2 different ways to render your objects from encoded JSON:
+The plugin offers 2 different ways to render your objects from encoded JSON:

+* Add domain class method `void fromJSON(JSONObject)` - for more control over transforming input

 * Grails Standard Approach
     - uses `JSON.parse()` to produce a `JSONObject`
     - transformed into a domain class as

          def myObj =  MyObj.class.newInstance()
          myObj.properties = JSON.parse(inputString)

-* Create method `void fromJSON(JSONObject)` in your domain class for more control over transforming input

 See the generic functional test class in the [TodoMVC sample app](https://github.com/kentbutler/todomvc-grails-emberjs) for examples of usage.

+### Implementation

+Changes to the base plugin are mainly contained in:

+* `JsonRestApiController.groovy`
+    - change to support knowledge of the name of the entity when creating JSON

+* `JsonRestApiGrailsPlugin.groovy`
+    - change to register the domain class using both singular and plural forms of the domain class name
+    - necessary to support EmberJS requests using plural - [see this table](http://kentbutlercs.blogspot.hu/2013/02/emberjs-notes-and-gotchas.html)

+* added `org.grails.plugins.util.TextUtil`
+   - for pluralizing entity names

+* added `org.grails.plugins.test.GenericRestFunctionalTests`
+    - provides a way to test the REST interface apps which use this plugin offline
+    - sample use of this located [in this project](https://github.com/kentbutler/todomvc-grails-emberjs.git)

 ### Limitations